andrewkoumoudjian/giselle0.2/README.md

-# Giselle AI Interview System
+# HR Candidate Filtering System

-An AI-powered unbiased interview system designed to reduce cultural and racial bias in the hiring process.
+An AI-powered HR system designed to help HR agencies detect and filter candidates based on job listings and user-defined parameters.
+The system uses AI to analyze job applications and can optionally conduct automated interviews.

 ## System Overview

-Giselle combines advanced AI technologies to provide:
+This system combines advanced AI technologies to provide:

-- Automated interview question generation based on job descriptions and candidate resumes
+- Automated candidate filtering based on job descriptions and resumes
-- Voice-based interview sessions with real-time recording
-- Comprehensive analysis of interview responses
+- AI-powered resume analysis and skills matching
-- Detailed results visualization with skills assessment
+- Customizable filtering parameters for HR professionals
+- Optional automated interview capabilities for deeper candidate assessment
+- Serverless architecture for minimal computing resources

 ## Getting Started